 The mining and metals industry is continually working to improve operational safety and security.
-But it needs to be understood that there can never likely be complete ‘zero risk’.
-Meaning that safety and security can never be taken for granted and that emergency preparedness plans need to be incorporated into all existing management policies and processes.
+But it needs to be understood that zero risk is unlikely.
+This means that safety and security can never be taken for granted and that emergency preparedness plans, based on credible scenario analysis, need to be incorporated into all existing management policies and processes.

 While industry has a responsibility to be prepared for emergencies through internal mechanisms, it’s equally important to work with communities living near mine sites to increase their understanding of potential threats to safety and security.
-These threats can be both actual – from direct and indirect exposure to risks – or psychological – caused by fear of the unknown impacts of a potential incident.
+These threats can be from direct and indirect exposure to risks or psychological threats caused by fear of the unknown impacts of a potential incident such as a tailings failure.
 Both real and perceived risks damage social confidence and trust in the industry.

 Through implementation of a robust emergency preparedness mechanism, mining and metals companies are able to responsibly respond to potential hazards in a way that is timely and sympathetic to the strengths and vulnerabilities of operations and communities.